cloud-gov/cg-site/content/intro/terminology/pricing-terminology.md

 menu:
   main:
     parent: terminology
-title: Terms we use in pricing
+title: Terms We Use in Pricing
 weight: 20
 ---